Seoul Subway Line 5

-Seoul Subway Line 5 of the Seoul Metro, dubbed the purple line, is a long line crossing from west to the east across the Seoul National Capital Area, South Korea.
+Seoul Subway Line 5 of the Seoul Metropolitan Subway, dubbed the violet line, is a long line crossing from west to the east across the Seoul National Capital Area, South Korea.
 It is one of two subway lines in Seoul to cross under the Han River (the other being the Suin-Bundang Line), which is done at two points (between Mapo and Yeouinaru, and also between Gwangnaru and Cheonho).
 The main line runs through to Hanam Geomdansan Station while the branch line from Gangdong Station terminates at Macheon Station.
 In 2019, Line 5 carried an annual ridership of 334 million or about 915,000 passengers per day.

 The total length of this line is 58.9 km.
 Upon opening, it was among the longest underground railway tunnels of any kind constructed.
-Today it is the 7th longest continuous underground subway tunnel in the world, just behind Chengdu Metro Line 6, Moscow Metro Bolshaya Koltsevaya Line, Guangzhou Metro Line 18, Guangzhou Metro Line 3, Beijing Subway Line 10 and Beijing Subway Line 6.
+Today it is the 8th longest continuous underground subway tunnel in the world, just behind Chengdu Metro Line 6, Qingdao Metro Line 1, Guangzhou Metro Line 18, Guangzhou Metro Line 3, Moscow Metro Bolshaya Koltsevaya Line, Beijing Subway Line 10 and Beijing Subway Line 6.
 Line 5 is also the first subway and passenger railway line in the Korean Peninsula to directly serve an airport, when the line was extended westward to Banghwa via Gimpo International Airport in 1996.

 History

 The line was built 1990–1996 and is an important east–west link connecting Gimpo Airport, the Yeouido business area, downtown Seoul, and the Gangdong residential districts.

 In 1996 Line 5 was implemented with Automatic train operation.
 However, it was deemed that a driver would be necessary in case of a breakdown of the automation system, therefore each subway train has one driver on board.

 It was the world's longest underground railway line for 9 years until Guangzhou Metro Line 3 came into operation in 2005.

 In December 2010 the line is recorded as having the third highest WiFi data consumption in the Seoul Metropolitan area.
 It averaged 1.67 times more than the other 14 subway lines fitted with WiFi service zones.

-The main branch of the line was extended to the city of Hanam with a total of 5 stations spanning 7.7 km.
+The main branch of the line was extended to the city of Hanam with a total of 5 stations spanning 6.5 km.
 The extension opened in two stages; the first opened on August 8, 2020, and the other opened on March 27, 2021.